Spain to get longer to reach budget goal

-BRUSSELS European ministers were set to grant Spain an extra year to reach its deficit targets in exchange for further budget savings but remained far from pinning down details of bank rescues and emergency bond-buying that are of greater concern to markets.
+BRUSSELS Europe will grant Spain an extra year to reach its deficit targets after it outlines further budget savings to finance ministers meeting in Brussels, diplomats said on Monday.

-As finance ministers of the euro zone met in Brussels late on Monday, a top European Central Bank policymaker said the 17-nation currency area's debt crisis was now more acute than the 2008 financial turmoil that felled U.S. investment bank Lehman Brothers.

-"The euro zone crisis is now much more profound and more fundamental than at the time of Lehman," ECB Executive Board member Peter Praet told a conference in Lisbon.

-Schaeuble said he expected ministers to agree on a timetable for up to 100 billion euros ($123 billion) in aid for debt-stricken Spanish lenders.

-The ministers did agree to nominate Luxembourg central bank chief Yves Mersch for a seat on the ECB's six-member executive board, which has been vacant since Spain's Jose Manuel Gonzalez-Paramo's term ended in May.

-A wider gathering of EU finance chiefs on Tuesday is set to ease a deficit reduction goal that has forced Madrid to make punishing cuts that are exacerbating a recession.
+Although no final decision is expected at a Eurogroup meeting of euro zone finance ministers for a bailout of Spain's banks, a wider gathering of EU finance chiefs on Tuesday is set to ease a debt goal that has pressured Madrid to make punishing cuts that are exacerbating a recession.

-The new targets may still prove difficult to reach, according to the draft recommendation from the European countries to Spain, loosening its goals and demanding the country be subjected to three-monthly checks.
+Spanish and Italian borrowing costs continued to rise on Monday towards levels considered unsustainable in the long term as investors saw little chance of a respite in the euro zone's debt crisis from the Brussels meetings.

+"Spain's budget consolidation targets will be adjusted to give it an extra year," said one of the diplomats.

-The figures highlighted Spain's dramatic fiscal slippage due to a worsening recession.
-Madrid was originally meant to cut its budget shortfall to 4.4 percent this year.
+The new figures highlighted Spain's dramatic fiscal slippage.
+Madrid was originally supposed to cut its budget shortfall to 4.4 percent this year.
 Prime Minister Mariano Rajoy unilaterally changed the target to 5.8 percent in March before eventually accepting an agreed goal of 5.3 percent.

 The Commission will make the new proposal on Tuesday to the EU's finance ministers, who would have to agree for the targets to become binding, two officials told Reuters.